vinayakg/vinayakg.github.io/_posts/2020-05-13-staying-sane-using-multiple-git-accounts.md

 ###### Usage

-In order to start using the ssh-agent, you need to have few things in place like useremail registered with git - git uses this for authentication, username (does not matter - could be any, please try and see)
+To start using ssh-agent, you need to set useremail registered with git. git uses this for authentication, username (does not matter - could be any, please try and see :))

 Commands: